 Your doctor will tell you how much of this medicine you should take.
 This will depend

 on your condition and whether you are taking any other medicines.

 The usual dose is 50 mg taken once daily with or without food.

 If you have kidney problems, you may need a lower dose of desvenlafaxine.

 How to take it

-Swallow the tablets whole with a glass of water or other non-alcoholic liquid.
+Swallow the tablets whole with a full glass of water.

 Do not divide, crush, chew or place the tablets in water.

 Do not be concerned if you see a tablet 'shell' in your faeces after taking this medicine.

 As the tablet travels the length of your gastrointestinal tract, the active ingredient